Skip to main content

 • Spice level: If you want the dish to be spicier, add more sriracha or hot sauce to the chilli paneer sauce.
 However, if you want your chilli paneer to be on the sweeter side, then reduce the hot sauce and add more ketchup.

-• Vegetables: Other great veggies that you can add in here include other colourful peppers/capsicums, such as green capsicums or yellow; snap peas, broccoli, or carrots.
+• Vegetables: Other great veggies that you can add in here include other colorful peppers/capsicums, such as green capsicums or yellow; snap peas, broccoli, or carrots.

 • Vegan: Although this will no longer be chilli paneer, you can follow the exact same process as outlined here and replace the paneer with tofu to make this dish vegan.